 Many people around the world are suffering from different forms of arthritis and just as many have considered alternatives to address the pain.
-While supplements alone may not be the solution to a complete recovery and elimination of the pain, they may be part of the solution to easing the problems you may encounter.
-The supplements recommended today work by addressing the body in general and supports joint health through various properties.
+While supplements for arthritis alone may not be the solution to a complete recovery and elimination of the pain, they may be part of the solution to easing the problems you may encounter.
+The supplements recommended today work by addressing the body in general and support joint health through various properties.
 If you are unclear about the interactions of these supplements with any of the drugs you consume, be sure to check with your doctor before proceeding.
 Without further ado, here are some of the best supplements to alleviate the discomfort from arthritis.

 Fish Oil (Omega Three Fatty Acids)

 The reason why fish oil is such an effective supplement, in general, is because of the omega three fatty acids, EPA and DHA found within it.
 These chemical compounds have been found to be particularly effective in reducing inflammation within the body, which is the main cause of arthritis.
 When the swelling goes down between the joints, so does the pain, making it perfect for controlling chronic arthritis.

 This compound in itself is actually found in our joint cartilage and is produced by the body.
 The cartilage is extremely important in arthritis because the absence of it is generally what causes the pain when bone rubs against bone.
 The glucosamine supplements that we consume in general are obtained from shellfish or vegetables and are often combined with chondroitin.
 Studies have shown that glucosamine, when taken over the long run, seems to reduce joint pain, stiffness and even slow joint damage in chronic sufferers.

 Green Tea Extract